vegaprotocol/specs/protocol/0040-ASSF-asset_framework.md

 The asset specific part is represented by the source field, which can be one of the different source of assets supported by vega.

-Note that the `minLPstake` field sets the minimum liquidity commitment required for any market using the asset as settlement asset, see [LP mechanics spec](./0044-LIQM-lp_mechanics.md).

 ```protobuf
 syntax = "proto3";